poojakota17/linux/README.md

 ## (Work by Pooja Prasannan)
 Studied about nested and shadow paging, their exit differences.

+## (Work by Anastasia Zimina)
+Studied about nested and shadow paging, their exit differences.
+Used the same approach in gcloud enviroment.

 Updated documentation

 After shutting down inner vm, did